TubbyStubby/constconst/README.md

 > [!NOTE]
 > `fakeFreeze` and `fakeDeepFreeze` do not replace the fields of the original object via proxies.
 The proxies returned by these functions are configured such that while accessing a property, a proxy of the property is returned.

+> [!NOTE]
+> Only simple Objects are frozen.
+Instances of any class is untouched.
+Best use is with simple POJOs.

 ## Contribution Guidelines

 To contribute to ConstConst, please follow these guidelines: